 - Meritorious Service Award - Presented annually to an individual AFS member for loyalty, dedication, and meritorious service to the Society over a long period of time and for exceptional commitment to the programs, objectives, and long-term goals of the Society.

-- Outstanding Chapter Award and Outstanding Student Subunit Award - Recognizes outstanding professionalism, active resource protection, and enhancement programs, as well as a strong commitment to the mission of the Society.
+- Outstanding Chapter Award - Recognizes outstanding professionalism, active resource protection, and enhancement programs, as well as a strong commitment to the mission of the Society.
 One award is given in each category (small chapters, large chapters and student subunit.

 - President’s Fishery Conservation Award - Presented in two categories: (1) an AFS individual or unit, or (2) a non-AFS individual or entity, for singular accomplishments or long-term contributions that advance aquatic resource conservation at a regional or local level.
 The award is administered by the Past President’s Advisory Council.